Share your legal aid and access to justice story with the Single Mothers' Alliance to impact our law suit!

 The Test Case

-Single Mothers’ Alliance v BC is a constitutional challenge against the Province of BC and the Legal Services Society (now known as Legal Aid BC) for failing to provide adequate family law legal aid to women leaving abusive relationships.
+Single Mothers’ Alliance v BC is a constitutional challenge against the Province of BC and the Legal Services Society (now known as Legal Aid BC) for failing to provide adequate family law legal aid to women leaving abusive relationships who are experiencing poverty.
 West Coast LEAF is providing legal representation to the SMA; we are the primary plaintiff in the case representing women impacted by this issue.

 The case, launched in April 2017, alleges that BC has a constitutional responsibility under the Charter of Rights and Freedoms to ensure access to the justice system for women who are fleeing violent relationships or facing ongoing abuse from ex-spouses.
-The plaintiffs will argue that BC’s legal aid system discriminates against women and children and violates their rights to life and security of the person by increasing their risk of exposure to violence and intense stress.
+The plaintiffs will argue that BC’s legal aid system discriminates against women and children in need of access to legal aid due to their socioeconomic status and violates their rights to life and security of the person by increasing their risk of exposure to violence and intense stress.

 The Province and LSS made applications to the court arguing that the case should not move ahead in whole (Province) or in part (LSS).
 On August 23, 2019, the court ruled in no uncertain terms that the case can go ahead as intended.